-"St Peter's offers the full package, allowing all children to develop personal, social and emotional skills, all children benefit from nurturing and an extensive curriculum" Parental Questionnaire Autumn 2014
+"St Peter's curriculum allows all children to develop personal, social and emotional skills, all children benefit from nurturing and an extensive curriculum" Parental Questionnaire Autumn 2014

 Our school curriculum is based on the National Curriculum 2014 and aims to address the needs of every child as an individual.
 Excellence and Enjoyment underpins all the work in school.
 The main aim of the National Curriculum is to raise standards by ensuring rigour and high quality essential core subject knowledge and skills through the medium of a broad and balanced, exciting and inspirational curriculum.
 A fundamental element to the new curriculum is to increase the children’s interest and knowledge of the world around them to enable a growing appreciation and understanding of diversity which exists and is celebrated in modern day Britain.